SethSharp/odds-api/README.md

 return $response->json();
 ```

-This package is setup in a way that all the params you may need are functions which can be chained together on one
+This package is set up in a way that all the params you need can be built using chainable function helpers, as they all return `$this`.
-line, as they all return `$this`.
-Once you call one of the API endpoints which return a response, you can no longer call
+Once you call one of the API endpoints which return a response, you can no longer call these function helpers.
-these functions.

 **Another way to define your Client Class**